 Most of us experienced the Great Recession of 2008.
 Global markets tanked by about 40%.
 It recovered in two years.

-The best course of action may be to rebalance your portfolio.
+During a stock market downturn, the best course of action may be to rebalance your portfolio.
 This typically involves selling bonds (which normally holds in value during a crash) and buying stocks (while it is selling at a bargain).
-Studies show that regular rebalancing increases your return over time.
+Regular rebalancing may increase your return over time.